zhouzhipeng/play/doc/page-editor-usage.md

 ## how to use page editor

+### global variable
+* params :   a map for storing request params on url
+* envs :  a map for like 'host' info

 by default, the page is static, if u want to use a dynamic page, just remove the suffix '.html' in the uri.